Metals Acquisition Corp Announ - GuruFocus.com

 Metals Acquisition Corp.
 (NYSE: MTAL.U):

-- Registration Statement on Form F-4 declared effective, Extraordinary General Meeting to be held on June 5, 2023

-- Subscription Agreements totaling approximately $26 million executed for the PIPE relating to the CSA Mine acquisition, including investments from a number of large, global natural resource funds who have anchored the PIPE
+- Subscription Agreement totaling US$35 million executed for the PIPE relating to the CSA Mine acquisition from multiple institutions, including a large Australian fund which has anchored the PIPE, alongside MAC’s existing global anchors.

-- Additional Subscription Agreement for $0.5 million on the same terms as the PIPE executed with MAC Board Chair

-- A total of approximately $140 million of PIPE Subscription Agreements now executed, above the targeted minimum PIPE raise of $126 million
+- PIPE Subscription Agreements now totaling approximately US$175 million executed, well above the targeted minimum PIPE raise of $126 million.

 Update

-MAC will mail the definitive proxy statement/prospectus to shareholders of record as of the close of business on May 5, 2023.
+MAC is mailing the definitive proxy statement/prospectus to shareholders of record as of the close of business on May 5, 2023.

 MAC will hold its Extraordinary General Meeting (the “Special Meeting”) of its shareholders to vote on the approval and adoption of the Business Combination on June 5, 2023, at 9:00 a.m.
 Eastern Time at the offices of Paul Hastings LLP located at 200 Park Avenue, New York, New York 10166, and via a virtual meeting at https%3A%2F%2Fcentral.virtualshareholdermeeting.com%2F MTAL2023SM.
 MAC shareholders of record as of the close of business on May 5, 2023 are entitled to attend and vote at the Special Meeting.